 Some people are more sensitive to medications and additives than others.
-If a person notices that eating a certain food or drink increases the incidence of irregular heart rhythms, they should talk to their doctor.
+If a person notices that eating a certain food or drink increases the incidence of irregular heart rhythms, they should talk with their doctor.

 Symptoms that suggest a person could be experiencing sleep apnea include: